osstech-jp/mailman/src/mailman/commands/docs/membership.rst

     <BLANKLINE>
         anne@example.com
     <BLANKLINE>
     Before you can start using GNU Mailman at this site, you must first confirm that this is your email address.
-You can do this by replying to this message, keeping the Subject header intact.
+You can do this by replying to this me... keeping the Subject header intact.
     <BLANKLINE>
-    If you do not wish to register this email address simply disregard this message.
+    If you do not wish to register this email address, simply disregard this message.
 If you think you are being maliciously subscribed to the list, or have any other questions, you may contact
     <BLANKLINE>